mrmrashu/React-sign-in/README.md

 # Introducing React-Guassian

-This project is Intiated & maintained to bring the Best Design Patterns & Robust UI&UX Design Techneques & Philosophies to the Design System of UI&UX with the powerfull capabilities of React.
-This Project Brings the Philosophies & Patterns of Modern Art to the Design of Interfaces
+This project is Intiated & maintained to bring the Best Design Patterns & Robust UI&UX Design Techniques & Philosophy to the Design System of UI&UX with the powerfull capabilities of React.
+This Project Brings the Patterns of Modern Art to the Design of Interfaces

 ## What is Guassian?

 "Guassian" means something of a value or anything that's neither too high, not too low, but instead follows a very specific Pattern with Ratios invoking a certain feeling.
-And that's not just it Guassian involves design complex interfaces with focus on little details that makes up a big Whole of Complex art.
+And that's not just it Guassian involves designing complex interfaces with focus on little details that makes up a big Whole of Complex art.
 "Guassian is the Modern Art brought to the UI" - Ashu Sharma